A CueHit logo.

 Approach

-As a head of design and front-end developer, I was responsible for the end-to-end design process - from working with other co-founders on understanding the problems we wanted to solve to defining and developing the solutions.
+As Head of Design and front-end developer, I was responsible for the end-to-end design process, from working with the other co-founders to understand the problems we wanted to solve to defining and developing the solutions.

-To begin with, we embarked on the journey of discovery.
-The co-founders were public safety technology veterans and former first responders with an immense network which we’ve reached out to and conducted interviews with many police chiefs, officers, 911 call-takers and 911 call center managers to further understand their workflows and painpoints.
+To begin with, we embarked on a discovery journey.
+The co-founders were public safety technology veterans and former first responders with an immense network, which we used to conduct interviews with police chiefs, officers, 911 call-takers, and 911 call center managers to better understand their workflows and pain points.

-We’ve also identified a couple of specialized competitors that some of; however, none of them were tackling the the full end-to-end workflow our potential customers were looking for.
+We also identified a few specialized competitors; however, none of them were tackling the full end-to-end workflow our potential customers were looking for.

-After going through all the learnings from our research, we’ve brainstormed plenty of potential features and organized them in 3 key epics.
+After going through the learnings from our research, we brainstormed plenty of potential features and organized them into 3 key epics.

 Respond

-First responders need an easy and efficient way to communicate with the callers, getting as much of context as possible, request location, have an ad-hoc video call, as well as triage conversations and keep things organized based on response groups based on the team and role.
+First responders needed an easy and efficient way to communicate with callers, gather as much context as possible, request location, start an ad-hoc video call, triage conversations, and keep things organized by response group, team, and role.

 A CueHit mockup.